relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

       1. Name = "ML [Model Purpose] Pending Validation" (eg. `ML Spam Pending Validation)
          1. Field Type = Yes/No
 2. Create the following Saved Searches
-   1. A Saved Search that includes your Training documents along with documents that don't have Machine Learning results for your Classification Index
+   1. A Saved Search that includes your Training documents along with documents that don't have Active Learning results for your Classification Index
       1. Name = "ML [Model Purpose] Training and Unanalyzed" (eg. `ML Spam Training and Unanalyzed`)
          1. Conditions
             1. "ML [Model Purpose] Training" field IS SET. (eg. `ML Spam Training` IS SET)